submariner-io/submariner-website/src/content/releases/_index.en.md

 * Support for updated strongswan (#288)
 * Better iptables detection for some hosts (#227)

-> subctl and the submariner operator have the following improvements
+> subctl and the submariner Operator have the following improvements

 * support to verify-connectivity between two connected clusters
 * deployment of submariner gateways based in daemonsets instead of deployments